Millionaires (album): Composition and lyrics

-"Crash" was compared to a mix of "Come Home" and the Laid (1993) outtake "The Lake".
+"Crash" was compared to a combination of "Come Home" and the Laid (1993) outtake "The Lake".
 Its chorus consists solely of the title phrase.
 During one jam session, Booth began singing "when I hold her in my arms, I feel like Fred Astaire", which eventually evolved into "Just Like Fred Astaire".
 The track was initially titled simply "Fred Astaire", until the band was threatened with legal action from Fred Astaire's estate.
 The track is a ballad that details the giddiness that comes with a new love interest.
 "I Know What I'm Here For" features a happy hardcore keyboard part, and incorporates the use of a vocoder.
 The track's title comes from a 1952 speech by politician Aneurin Bevan.
-When the song was written, Booth considered leaving the band, which resulted in the lyric "hanging on through late December."
+When the song was written, Booth considered leaving the band, which resulted in the lyric "hanging on through late December".
 The lyric "are you disciplined enough to be free" was adapted from a quote that Booth's friend would say in regards New Age devotees that thought freedom was achievable, not earned.
 "Shooting My Mouth Off" was compared to the likes of R.E.M. and U2, and was initially titled "Real World Jam".
 "We're Going to Miss You" is a techno–gospel song that Booth had written as a "charm of protection, because there have been a few people wishing us harm over the years."
 The song's brooding atmosphere was the result of Oxaal adding 36 cello parts; it was compared to Midnight Oil and Depeche Mode.

 The country ballad "Strangers" opens with a guitar riff that was reminiscent of the one heard in Bob Dylan's "Knockin' on Heaven's Door" (1973).
 It was written about a person who felt they were born in the wrong life.
 "Hello" has a minimilist arrangement (vocals, brush snare and a piano) features improvised lyrics, and was compared to Original Soundtracks 1 (1995) by Passengers.
 "Afro Lover" is an anti-war track about the psychology behind weapon escalation, with a contrasting up-tempo arrangement in the vein of Neu! and David Byrne.
 Booth wrote "Surprise" about a friend of his that he assumed was on the edge of suicide.
 It used sotto voce in a manner that recalled "Time" by Pink Floyd.
 "Dumb Jam" earned its title as the band came up with the track during rehearsals for Woodstock '94 in New York City years prior.
 "Someone's Got It in for Me" is a parody about grunge musicians, and concludes with a orchestral crescendo that recalled the work of Phil Spector.
-The closing track "Vervaceous" features additional vocals from Sinead O'Connor; the song grew out of a jam session from late 1997.
-Baynton-Power constructed it from 30-minutes worth of fragments on an Apple Macintosh computer.
+The closing track "Vervaceous" features additional vocals from Sinéad O'Connor; the song grew out of a jam session from late 1997.
+Baynton-Power constructed it from 30 minutes' worth of fragments on an Apple Macintosh computer.